 Safety is always the first and most important aspect to consider when trying to get your garden to be dog-friendly.
 Fencing counts as a priority because dogs have this nasty habit of chasing just about anything they lay their eyes on.
 This nasty habit may even cause your dog to prop itself up on your barbecue grill and jump over low lying perimeter fences.

 This is why the first tip is to raise your fence to anything between 1.8 meters to 2 meters.
 Fortunately, dogs aren’t great jumpers, so 2 meters will be more than sufficient to ensure they stay within your compound.
+Find a fencing company that will provide you with a quality and aesthetic fence.

 Keep your Garden Tidy